Reading time: 5 min.

 The Church and the Red Light District are not accidentally placed one next to other

 The Old Church stands right in the heart of the Red Light District.
 Back in the Middle Ages, when Amsterdam was a trading harbor, sailors from all over the world were driven by the women carrying red lanterns, offering entertainment.
 It is said that one more stop was made, before embarking on the ships again: to the church, to pay for redemption.
 You wouldn’t have thought about it, right? 🙂

 Furniture is moved in and out of the house through the windows

 We wouldn’t have discovered what I just shared with you, without the Sandeman’s New Europe free tour of Amsterdam.
-You can find them in the major European cities, and enjoy stories you won’t read about anywhere else.
-Oh…and have a lot of fun along the city walk.
-Thank you, guys!
+You can find them in the major European cities, and hear stories you won’t read about anywhere else.
+Oh and have fun along the walk.
+Thank you, guys.

 - We found a perfect place to stay here if you want to be close to the airport (~10-15 min. by sprinter/train): Motel One Amsterdam, located in a quiet area of the city.
 There’s also the bus station right in front of the hotel; in about 30 min. you’ll reach the city center.

 - The Heineken Experience Tour in the first brewery in Amsterdam is a must-see (&taste) spot.
 We loved it!